College of Health and Public Administration Academic/Administrative Graduate Assistant

 The duties and responsibilities include, but are not limited to: assisting Faculty with course development and design, preparing, developing, and grading course materials, and holding regularly scheduled office hours.

-The Graduate Assistant will also assist with research activities, conduct literature reviews, entering and analyzing data, grant writing and management, and presenting research both verbally and in writing.
+The Graduate Assistant will also assist with research activities, such as conducting literature reviews, entering and analyzing data, grant writing and management, and presenting research both verbally and in writing.
 Administrative support duties will include: developing and managing digital content, assisting with program outreach efforts, participating in special projects, and managing daily tasks required of Faculty.

 Applicants must be full-time students in the Master of Healthcare Administration, Master of Public Administration, or Master of Science in Instructional Design & Learning Technology program; maintain a 3.0 GPA; and remain in good academic standing.